If you want a protein-packed sweet treat, Coconut Peanut Butter Oatmeal Balls are the answer!

 There was definitely a mess to clean up when we were finished making these, but it was totally worth every minute.
 While Chloe was busy licking spoonfuls of peanut butter, pressing her tiny fingers into the coconut on the plate and saying “snow”, Kenya was focused on rolling the peanut butter oatmeal mixture into balls.

 Halfway through he decided to improvise and said, “look Mommy, now they’re logs!”
 I looked down at his creation, then up at him and said “Kenya, you’re a genius!”
 Maybe that was a little too much praise for a kid just having some fun with food, but to a mom always trying to come up with new and exciting recipes for kids to eat, it was an inspired idea.

 But the best idea is cooking with your kids.
 No matter what you make, the experience is always delicious.

-3. Add the ground oats to the peanut butter mixture and continue to stir until thoroughly combined.
+- Add the ground oats to the peanut butter mixture and continue to stir until thoroughly combined.

-4. Using 1 tsp of the mixture at a time (I like to use a mini ice cream scooper or a spoon), roll into balls or logs (Kenya’s idea).
+- Using 1 tablespoon of the mixture at a time (I like to use a mini ice cream scooper or a spoon), roll into balls or logs.

-5. Place the coconut in a separate bowl or plate and roll the balls or logs in the coconut to completely cover.
+- Place the coconut in a separate bowl or plate and roll the balls in the coconut to completely cover.

-**Freezing: place balls on a sheet tray and freeze for 30 min.
-Remove, place in a ziploc bag, label and place back in freezer.
-Can be frozen up to 3 months.
+- To Freeze: place balls on a sheet tray and freeze for 30 min.
+Remove, place in a ziploc bag, label and keep frozen up to 3 months.
 They're delicious to eat right out of the freezer, too.